4U6U57/SFHacks17.CatchTheseHands/index.md

-# We are Oculus
+# We are *Catch These Hands*

-Not the company, the [SF Hacks 2017](https://sfhacks.io) team.
+*Catch These Hands* is a hackathon project for [SF Hacks 2017](https://sfhacks.io), created by a team of student developers.
 Over the course of > 24 hours, we created an immersive virtual experience with support for controller free user interaction using a hand motion sensor.

 ## Hardware